motaz99/React-App-Recipe-project/README.md

 This project is just for learning how to fetch data.

-## What do you need to make work on you local host.
+## What do you need to make the code work on you local host.

 1. Clone the code to your PC
 2. Go and sign up at this website [https://developer.edamam.com/]